curl/curl/docs/CLIENT-READERS.md

 } Curl_creader_phase;
 ```

 If a reader for phase `PROTOCOL` is added to the chain, it is always added *after* any `NET` or `TRANSFER_ENCODE` readers and *before* and `CONTENT_ENCODE` and `CLIENT` readers.
-If there is already a reader for the same phase, the new reader will be added before the existing one(s).
+If there is already a reader for the same phase, the new reader is added before the existing one(s).

 ### Example: `chunked` reader

 In `http_chunks.c` a client reader for chunked uploads is implemented.
 This one operates at phase `CURL_CR_TRANSFER_ENCODE`.
-Any data coming from the reader "below" will have the HTTP/1.1 chunk handling applied and returned to the caller.
+Any data coming from the reader "below" has the HTTP/1.1 chunk handling applied and returned to the caller.

 When this reader sees an `eos` from below, it generates the terminal chunk, adding trailers if provided by the application.
 When that last chunk is fully returned, it also sets `eos` to the caller.